LBHackney-IT/API-Playbook/docs/cloudwatch-alarms.md

 * Error rate from CloudFront.
 * The number of blocked requests from AWS WAF (Web Access Firewall).

-See more about CloudWatch and how we use them at Hackney here. \
-Or see the AWS documentation [here](https://aws.amazon.com/cloudwatch/).
+See the AWS documentation [here](https://aws.amazon.com/cloudwatch/).

 ## What are CloudWatch Alarms?